How-to guide

 • Stage 1 - Soft launch your MVP: Release your MVP to a limited audience.
 Monitor the performance and tweak the offering as needed.

-• Stage 3 - Collaborate and invest: Collaborate with platforms like Recurly, which specializes in subscription management for high-growth businesses.
+• Stage 3 - Collaborate and invest: Collaborate with platforms like Recurly, which guides many high-growth businesses in subscription management.
 Invest in tools that offer billing flexibility, subscription analytics, and customizable customer experiences.
 Strengthen support and service for an increasing subscriber base.

 Define metrics and goals